AndoryuRenoa/IsciTrimmer/archive/readme.md

 **V1.112 Complete**

-Current Build Notes:
+Previous Build Notes V1.112:

 Despite lowering refresh rate to 3x per second, and making sure the process runs after refreshing, there is still a high likelyhood of xrds interfering with pasting.
-Using the trim feature is the way to go for now.
+Unable to get messages from cmd console when launching from windows cmd prompt.
+Not sure if there is anything that will stop xrds from locking up while running trimmer thread.

 Previous Build Notes: